dh-epfl-students/dhlab-cultural-weaponisation-ukraine-benchmark/README.md

 #### Quantify intensity

 One can continue to quantify the intensity of the edits by answering this next question :
-> Does IP address are more like one time edit than registered user who seems to edit be more active in long-term.
+> Do IP addresses are more like one time edit than registered user who seems to edit be more active in long-term.

 > Do IP address editors are more concise and harmful than registered users ?
 We can perform a histogram of edits magbnitude per user type by checking the lenght of the ```changed_version``` vs the length of the ```inital_version```